2023 Problem-Solving Course Design Institute

 - Participation in the assessment components of the program

-- Upon successful completion of the two-day institute, faculty participants will receive a $2,000 grant to use for course development costs
+- Upon successful completion of the program requirements, faculty participants will receive $1,000, payable as a research award, to use for course development costs

-Space is limited.
-Please apply by May 1, 2019.
+Please submit a complete application by Wednesday, December 7, 2022 (5pm ET).
 Participants will be selected from a range of disciplines.

 Problem-Solving Course Design Institute Faculty Participants